datatrans/docs.pci-proxy.com/introduction.md

 ## Get A Production Account

-If you haven't already, contact us for  up for a Braintree production account:
+If you haven't already, contact us for PCI Proxy production account:

 1. Contact your sales representative and ask for contract